 Being brought up on poor quality supermarket cheese meant that Gillian had no real interest in cheese.
 But after the first round of breeding, her goats were producing milk in quantity.
 So looking for something to do with it, she enrolled on renowned cheese expert Ivan Larcher’s cheese-making course.

 Returning to her home enthused, Gillian’s husband Tim set about building her a small one-person dairy on the bottom floor of their house.
 This small dairy allowed Gillian to make a light fresh-curd cheese (called Gat), and she soon discovered that, blimey, she loved it!
 She’d discovered how good cheese could taste.

 Gillian visited The Courtyard Dairy in 2015 and impressed them with the quality of the milk produced on her farm.
 So we set about encouraging and working with her to develop a brand new, lactic goats cheese.
 A year later, and Hebden Goat was born.

-Every morning Gillian gets up and milks her eight-goats.
+Every morning Gillian gets up and milks her ten-goats.
 She then adds a tiny amount of lactic starter bacteria and rennet to the milk, before going to work in her day job as a lecturer at Bradford University.
 By next morning the long set of the milk has happened, which means after that day’s milking, yesterdays set milk can be ladled into moulds and left to drain.
-Aged for 2-3 weeks, Hbden Goat cheese then develops the wrinkly yeast rind (geotrichium) that is natural to goat milk.
+Aged for 2-3 weeks, Hebden Goat cheese then develops the wrinkly yeast rind (geotrichium) that is natural to goat milk.
 This breaks down the firm texture of Hebden Goat to provide a rich, creamy goats’ milk cheese, unique to the Yorkshire Pennines.